 Mexico has something like 68 official languages that are indigenous besides Spanish, and you can go to communities where Spanish is not peoples’ first language.

-How did the Foreign Language and Area Studies fellowship help you on your way?
+How did FLAS funding help you on your way?

 Why Mexico?
 What drove you to study artifacts south of the border?

-That’s a personal question in the sense that my grandma was from Mexico.
-I did not grow up speaking Spanish.
-My grandmother only spoke it with her sisters.
+That’s a personal question in the sense that my grandma was from Mexico. … I did not grow up speaking Spanish.
+I heard, but my grandmother only spoke it with her sisters.
 They were the impetus for me to learn Spanish, because I would hear my name and then I would hear them laughing.
 I was like, I need to figure out what’s going on here!